 - What does my brand offer consumers that the competition does not?

-Although you may have a general understanding of the answers to these questions, diving deep and closely breaking down your brand’s answers is how you formulate your precise audience persona.
-Your target audience is more general, and could be groupings such as:
+Although you may have a general understanding of the answers to these questions, diving deeper into your brand’s core identity is the best way to formulate your ideal audience persona.
+Your target market is more general, and could consist of groupings such as: